[?] Subscribe To The Bookkeeping Blog

 You'll find accounting training chats on:

-• International Financial Reporting Standards and Accounting Standards for Private Enterprise coming in 2011
+• International Financial Reporting Standards and Accounting Standards for Private Enterprise that came into effect in 2011

 • Bank reconciliations ... what is a bank reconciliation and the purpose for performing one.